 Things growing on the island – Bermuda cedars, spring freesias and luscious loquats – show up in the elegant line of perfumes by Bermuda native Isabelle Ramsay-Brackstone.
 At her shop, The Perfumery, located in an antique cottage in the Town of St. George, you can also create your own signature scent.

 In a Royal Naval Dockyard building that was once a British sailmaking workshop, this collective of imaginative local potters and ceramic artists shows and sells their work.
-Items on sale range from ceramic masks to clay mugs.
-Bermuda Clayworks also hosts pottery-painting workshops and clay-throwing classes.
+Items on sale at the Jon Faulkner Gallery range from ceramic masks to clay mugs.
+The gallery also hosts pottery-painting workshops and clay-throwing classes.

 7 Bermuda Cedar Gifts